-Sometimes (often) player characters will encounter people not actually manipulated by a player.
+Player characters will frequently encounter people not actually manipulated by a player.
 They may be thugs or assailants; they may be potential hirelings or patrons.
 In any case, their skills and abilities should be determined by the referee using the character generation procedure.
+Alternatively, the referee may simply generate a character and assign the necessary skills plus a few others for variety.

 For example, a starship captain may be looking for a crew for his ship.
 The referee would generate characters until one occurs with the required skill (medical, navigation, etc.).
-Generally, the first appropriate character to be generated would present himself or herself for employment, and if not accepted (or unsuitable) a delay would occur before another becomes available.
-As an alternative, the referee may simply generate a character and assign the required skill plus a few others for variety.
-Similarly, the characteristics of thugs and brigands who are menacing player characters, or of people presenting themselves for hire, may be determined and recorded for use when necessary.
+Generally, the first appropriate character to be generated would present himself or herself for employment, and if not accepted (or unsuitable) a delay might occur before another becomes available.
+Similarly, the characteristics of thugs and brigands who are menacing player characters or of people presenting themselves for hire may be determined and recorded for use when necessary.